“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 Watching him leave, Vomarian commented, “I think he did a good job.”

 Clap!
 Vomarian smacked his hands together.
 It startled her and the rest of the crew studying the sculpture.
 He ordered, “Fun time is over!
 Back to work!
-I want scouting parties to form up!
+I need scouting parties to form up!
 There are three runaway mere dragons that need finding!”